Critter Science

 4.)
 The shoebill can sit motionless for hours at a time until it is ready to plunge its head into the swampy water and snatch up its prey.

 5.)
-They poop on themselves to keep cool in the hot African swamps and jungles!
+They poop on their legs to keep cool in the hot African swamps and jungles!

 But wait, there’s more!